Jolanrensen/KHomeAssistant/README.md

 by creating implementing more domains!
 Any tips or contributions are welcome as well.

 Testing is a large part that still needs to be done.

+While the library uses Kotlin Multiplatform.
+Currently only Kotlin/JVM works.
+There are still some reflection pieces missing in Kotlin/JS which I hope will be added soon.
+Kotlin/Native, same story.